OVERCOMING THE CHALLENGES FOR PARTNERS OF PEOPLE LIVING WITH HIV

-This week at the 22nd International AIDS Conference (AIDS 2018), 23-27 July 2018, in Amsterdam, Diego will be presenting new data from the Positive Perspectives survey.
-These latest results build upon previous findings from people living with HIV (PLHIV) that were presented at IAS, IDWeek and EACS in 2017.
+At the 22nd International AIDS Conference (AIDS 2018) in Amsterdam, Diego presented new data from the Positive Perspectives survey.
+These results built upon previous findings from people living with HIV (PLHIV) that were presented at IAS, ID Week and EACS in 2017.

 We spoke with Diego to understand what could be learned from the Positive Perspectives survey and how the findings may impact future HIV care and provision of support.

 Q: For you, what are the most interesting findings from the partner data?

 I found the responses on emotional support and its role in decision making especially regarding antiretroviral therapy very interesting.
 One of the most interesting findings in the survey is the difference in emotional support, information and education available to partners who themselves are living with HIV compared to partners who are HIV- negative.
 Key statistics from the Partner Data report show that although 63% (157/250) of partners feel as though they are heavily involved in the support of their partner living with HIV those living with HIV can more easily access different services and discuss worries and doubts with their doctor or community.

 The survey results highlight that we still need to improve the educational and emotional support provided to couples where one of them is HIV-negative.
 Regular updates can help to make partners feel fully engaged and assist them with supporting their HIV-positive partners.
 Making the right choices and discussing with the doctor the most appropriate treatment options can have a big impact on their lives together.